Emmet

 Onboard, in-line metabolic sensors (glucose, lactate, dissolved O2, CO2, and pH) are being integrated into Emmet and are available upon request.

-We're also developing software to detect cell states (e.g., confluence) and adaptive process control systems that leverage in-line data to modulate process parameters in real time.
+We're also developing adaptive process control systems leveraging in-line data to optimize critical process parameters in real-time.

 No. We’ve created a no-code protocol builder that anyone can use to create customized cell culture protocols.